ctuning/ck-math/README.md

 Example to build and use ARM Compute Lib
 ========================================

-You can build library for Android/ARM64 (NEON) and run simple SGEMM benchmark as following:
+You can build library for Android/ARM64 (NEON) and run simple SGEMM benchmark as follows:
 ```
 $ ck install package:lib-acl-master-universal --target_os=android21-arm64 --env.USE_NEON=ON
 $ ck compile program:acl-sgemm-neon-example --target_os=android21-arm64